 capfd.
 The following sets the device to install a new certificate when it connects to CAPF without requiring a password to the database file in

-DELETE.
-Once a phone has completed the specified operation it will will revert to
+/var/lib/capf.
+Once a phone has completed the specified operation the current operation will revert to

 A list of devices in the database file can be shown.